Shuunen/shuutils/README.md

 - [ ] use zod
 - [ ] test unique mark
 - [ ] try to use const enum in constants.ts
+- [ ] check my last projects to see if I can add some utils
 - [ ] remove that eslint-disable :
   - max-statements
   - complexity
   - sonarjs/cognitive-complexity
+- [ ] release a new major version
+- [ ] add a benchmark.md

 ## Thanks